solidzone/mailmeteor-landing/_posts/2021-12-12-5-things-you-can-do-with-mailmeteor.md

 HTML is a language to design both a webpage and an email.
 And If you master HTML, you will be able to send really well designed emails.
 I'm not going to give you a course on HTML unfortunately.
 There are like millions of tutorials online if that's something you are interested in.

 Though, I'm going to show you how you can insert an HTML snippet into your emails, using only Google Sheets and Mailmeteor.
-In this example we will insert a big blue button (aka a CTA) in your email.
+In this example we will insert a big blue button (aka a CTA for Call To Action) in your email.

 Follow these steps to add a CTA in your own email: